scottyschup/ruby-curriculum/w1d2/classes.md

   * Know that the instance should be fully setup by the end of `initialize`.
 * Know how we store data in an object.
-  * Know when we can/can't we access instance variables directly.
+  * Know when we can/can't access instance variables directly.
   * Know how to automatically create getters/setters.

 ## Packaging data in Hashes